top of page

 Bats & Swifts

-Helping Swifts and Bats Thrive in Hurst Green
+Helping Swifts and Bats thrive in Hurst Green

 Swifts and bats are two of our most remarkable yet rapidly declining wildlife species.

-Friends of River Eden Ecosystem is delighted to be launching a new Swift and Bat Box Project in Hurst Green, Surrey, aimed at supporting and increasing local populations of these important species.
+Friends of River Eden Ecosystem runs a Swift and Bat Box Project in Hurst Green, Surrey, aimed at supporting and increasing local populations of these important species.
+Purpose-built boxes provide safe, long-term nesting and roosting spaces, helping to replace habitats that have been lost over time.

 What You'll Need